 Both of them and the rest of the team share a passion for authentic living and enthusiasm for the natural world and that is the true foundation of their work.
 Today they combine their wisdom and skills, learn from each other's expertise and share their experience and excitement about life.
 This together with their committed research and approach to art, education and healing synthesise a new social and spiritual movement towards an ever greater wholeness in terms of living up to our potential as human beings in alignment with the natural world.

-is a somatic educator, social entrepreneur, soul midwife and an avid nature lover.
-She holds a degree in social work in the field of mental health and has researched extensively on gender and social issues.
-Catarina is an advocate for the freedom of self-expression and is on a mission to help people claim back their innate wholeness.
-Her goal is to help people to get to know themselves and learn to listen to the subtle messages that the body gives.
-With over ten years of experience working on one-on-one sessions and groups, and inspired by the practice of a variety of somatic and spiritual disciplines, she teaches an exclusive approach tailored to each person she works with.
-Today she mainly offers fully immersive workshops, courses and programmes around Europe that support people in discovering their uniqueness and authenticity.
-"By respecting and accepting all parts of ourselves we can ultimately love our purpose of existence.”
+is a somatic educator, workshop and retreat facilitator and an avid nature lover.
+She holds a degree in social work in the field of mental health and draws upon years of study and practice in transpersonal psychology, gender studies and somatic work.
+Catarina’s path is guided by her profound commitment to change and growth, a quality she uses also when working with others.
+Her work offers a space for true lasting transformation where everyone feels safe, respected and seen.
+With over ten years of experience working on one-on-one sessions and groups, and inspired by the practice of a variety of somatic and spiritual disciplines, she teaches an exclusive approach tailored to each person or group she works with.
+Today she offers fully immersive workshops, courses and programmes that support people in discovering their uniqueness and authenticity.

 was an international business consultant for many years.
 15 years ago, he found himself discovering trauma healing through Somatic Experiencing® and was assisting Peter Levine's post-advanced seminars for more than 10 years.
 Furthermore, he was trained as a Polarity Therapist.
 In being with dogs he was taught about how animals treat trauma and act as therapists to each other.
 He works on pastures and in stables with horses, cows, goats, sheep and other animals and with humans in his office in Zurich and as a leader of worldwide seminars and as a transformational coach.